Formation History of the Japanese Islands

 Since an accretionary prism develops seaward (outward), an accretionary complex on the forearc (trench) side is younger than that on the backarc side (see section “Accretionary prism”).
 In the Japanese Islands, the characteristics of accretionary complex are well preserved in southwest Japan.
 Accretionary complexes and metamorphosed accretionary complexes are zonally distributed in parallel to the Nankai Trough, becoming younger toward the Pacific Ocean.
 It is thought that the geotectonic frame work of southwest Japan extends to the Nansei Islands to the south of Kyushu.
 The distribution pattern of basement rock units in northeast Japan differs from that in southwest Japan, which is demonstrated by unclear zones obliquely across the island arc (not parallel to the trench).
 This pattern probably resulted from the change of the original geotectonic structure during the formation of the Sea of Japan in the Miocene epoch.
 Therefore, the basement rock units in northeast Japan can be correlated with those of southwest Japan.
 The basement rock units in Hokkaido are distributed north-south.
 It is thought that tectonic settings of the areas in which the basement rocks of Hokkaido were formed differed from southwest and northeast Japan.
 However, the geotectonic zone [the North Kitakami (Oshima) Belt] in western Hokkaido belongs to northeast Japan.

 The above facts show that the basement of Japan has been developed toward the outside (trench side) in the subduction zone in the margin of the continent for about 500 million years.
-However, it seems that the growth of the Japanese island arcs has not been constant in their history.
+However, it is thought that the growth of the Japanese island arcs has not been constant in their history.
 See “Continental crust and development of island arcs” (Japan in a subduction zone) and “Vanished granitic batholiths” below.

 Fig. 2 Succession of ophiolite